Tom Denning, Baron Denning

 Margaret Thatcher said that Denning was "probably the greatest English judge of modern times".
+One of Lord Denning's successors as Master of the Rolls, Lord Bingham, called him "the best known and best loved judge in our history".
 Denning's appellate work in the Court of Appeal did not concern criminal law.
 Mark Garnett and Richard Weight argue that Denning was a conservative Christian who "remained popular with morally conservative Britons who were dismayed at the postwar rise in crime and who, like him, believed that the duties of the individual were being forgotten in the clamour for rights.
 He had a more punitive than redemptive view of criminal justice, as a result of which he was a vocal supporter of corporal and capital punishment."
 However, he changed his stance on capital punishment in later life.

 Denning became one of the highest profile judges in England in part because of his report on the Profumo affair.
 He was known for his bold judgments running counter to the law at the time.
 During his 38-year career as a judge, he made large changes to the common law, particularly while in the Court of Appeal, and although some of his decisions were overturned by the House of Lords several of them were confirmed by Parliament, which passed statutes in line with his judgments.
-Appreciated for his role as "the people's judge" and his support for the individual, Denning attracted attention for his occasionally flexible attitude to the common law principle of precedent.
+Appreciated for his role as "the people's judge" and his support for the individual, Denning attracted attention for his flexible and equitable attitude to the common law principle of precedent.
 He commented controversially about the Birmingham Six and Guildford Four.